Maṇibhadra: Jainism

 In Sūryaprajñapti, a Manibhadra chairya in Mithila is mentioned.
 Yakshas are referred to in the Harivamsa Purana (783 A.D.) of Jinasena made the beginning of this concept.
 Among them, Manibhadra and Purnabadra yakshas and Bahuputrika yakshini have been the most popular.
 Manibhadra and Purnabadra yakshas are mentioned a chief of yakshas, Manibhadra of Northern ones and Purnabadra of Southern ones.

-Manibhadra still a yaksha worshipped by the Jains, specially those affiliated with the Tapa Gachchha.
+Manibhadra Vir still a yaksha worshipped by the Jains, specially those affiliated with the Tapa Gachchha.
 Three temples are famous for association with Mandibhadra: Ujjain, Aglod (Mehsana) and Magarwada (Banaskantha).
 Manibhadra Yaksha (or Vira) is a popular demigod among the Jains in Gujarat.
 His image can take many forms, including unshaped rocks, however in the most common representation, he is shown with a multi-tusked elephant Airavata.